-It was at Frau Consul Hustede's house, where a dancing class was held for youngsters, that Tonio fell in love with the merry Inge Holm.
-However, his feeling of detachment and isolation grew even stronger than ever.
-When he stole away unnoticed to the corridor during the intermission, he stood in front of a window with the blind down through which one could not see anything.
-Yet, he was not looking outside but inwardly into his own soul, filled with pain and longing.
-“Why, why was he here?” the narrator asks.
-However, Tonio knows that his place was not here in the company of these lively dancers, but in his room, in the company of the old walnut tree and of poetry that he would have given up if his love for Inge could ever be realized.
+At Frau Consul Hustede's house, at a dancing class for youngsters, Tonio falls in love with the merry Inge Holm.
+However, his feeling of detachment and isolation grows even stronger than ever.
+When he steals away unnoticed to the corridor during the intermission, Tonio stands in front of a window whose blind is drawn so that one could not see anything.
+Yet, Tonio is not looking outside but inwardly into his own soul, filled with pain and longing.
+"Why, why was he here?" the narrator asks.
+However, Tonio knows that his place is not here in the company of these lively dancers, but in his room, in the company of the old walnut tree and of poetry that he would have given up if his love for Inge could ever be realized.
 Would such a thing happen?
-Was not she also his complete opposite?
-Tonio does not even try to make any contact with her.
+Was she not also his complete opposite?
+Tonio does not even try to make any contact with Inge.
 Rather he waits for her to initiate it.
-Eeven though, he is sure that such an act by the perfect representative of the "nice, gay, regular and blue-eyed company” is not within the range of probability.
-Tonio Kröger falls in love with Ingeborg Holm from afar, because he is afraid of feeling the same rust again: "to Tonio Kröger’s utter dismay, he found himself in one and the same square with Inge Holm.
-He avoided her as much he could …” (Tonio Kröger, 176).
-And: "to be shut away from her like this, to be forever strange – he felt it in his breast like a heavy, burning weight".
-Tonio, intuitively, felt the unbridgeable gap between him and her.
-Probably he had a kind of hidden schizoid fear of too much involvement that might overwhelm and swallow him.
+Even though he is sure that such an act by Inge, the perfect representative of "nice, gay, regular and blue-eyed company" is not within the range of probability.
+Tonio Kröger falls in love with Ingeborg Holm from afar, because he is afraid of feeling the same rust again: while Tonio evades Inge --"to Tonio Kröger’s utter dismay, he found himself in one and the same square with Inge Holm.
+He avoided her as much he could …" (Tonio Kröger, 176) – he nevertheless experiences pain at this estrangement: "to be shut away from her like this, to be forever strange – he felt it in his breast like a heavy, burning weight."
+Tonio, intuitively, feels the unbridgeable gap between himself and Inge.
+This can be understood as a hidden schizoid fear of too much involvement that might overwhelm and swallow him.
 But was the connection itself at all possible?
-The narrator gives the answer quite soon: “even when he sat next to blond Inge, she seemed remote and foreign and alienated, for his language was not her language” (Tonio Kröger, 179).
+The narrator gives the answer "even when he sat next to blonde Inge, she seemed remote and foreign and alienated, for his language was not her language" (Tonio Kröger, 179).

 Since his youth, Tonio Kröger had noticed this gap in languages, and not only in relation to Inge.
 As an artist, he felt himself as someone set apart, who despised others and opposed them, not trusting them and not being trusted.
 When he was thirty, Tonio exposes this truth about himself to his friend, Lisabeta Ivanovna the painter:

-"Literature is no calling, it’s a curse – just so you’ll know.
+Literature is no calling, it’s a curse – just so you’ll know.
 And when does this curse make itself felt?
 Early on, terribly early.
 At a time when one should be living in peace and harmony with God and man.
 You start feeling marked, in an enigmatic antithesis to others, the ordinary people, the respectable ones.
 The gulf of irony, skepticism, conflict, knowledge, emotion that separates you from other people yawns deeper and deeper.
-You’re lonely, and there is no more communication with others" (Tonio Kröger, 188).
+You’re lonely, and there is no more communication with others (Tonio Kröger, 188).